bids-standard/bids-website/_pages/index.md

 ![BIDS-folder-organization](./assets/img/dicom-reorganization-transparent-white_1000x477.png){: .center-image }

-BIDS is heavily inspired by the format used internally by the OpenfMRI repository (now known as [OpenNeuro.org](http://openneuro.org)).
+BIDS was heavily inspired by the format used internally by the OpenfMRI repository that is now known as [OpenNeuro](https://openneuro.org).
 While working on BIDS we consulted many neuroscientists to make sure it covers most common experiments, but at the same time is intuitive and easy to adopt.
 The specification is intentionally based on simple file formats and folder structures to reflect current lab practices and make it accessible to a wide range of scientists coming from different backgrounds.